-EMDR Therapist in California
+EMDR Therapy in California

 image.jpg

-What can an EMDR therapist help with?
+What can EMDR therapy help with?

 • Acute trauma, such as sexual assault, natural disasters, car accidents, and other significant events